onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Folks, it's time to evolve.
 That's why we're troubled.
 You know why our institutions are failing us, the church, the state, everything's failing?
 It's because, um – they're no longer relevant.
 We're supposed to keep evolving.
 Evolution did not end with us growing opposable thumbs.
 You do know that, right?" - [Bill Hicks](https://www.goodreads.com/quotes/188122-folks-it-s-time-to-evolve-that-s-why-we-re-troubled-you)

+> "Since we cannot in the foreseeable future expect the necessary change in human nature to arise by way of a spontaneous mutation, that is, by natural means, we must induce it by artificial means.
+We can only hope to survive as a species by developing techniques which supplant biological evolution.
+We must search for a cure for the schizophysiology inherent in man's nature, and the resulting split in our minds, which led to the situation in which we find ourselves." - [Arthur Koestler](https://www.goodreads.com/quotes/9687493-since-we-cannot-in-the-foreseeable-future-expect-the-necessary)

 > "Everything you do counts forever.
 You are an expression of the whole process of creation; you are a cocreator." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/577824)

 > "In the next 30 years we can destroy our world.
 With the very same powers - spiritual, social, scientific - we can evolve our world.
 Our mission is to serve as catalysts for a planetary awakening in our lifetime, to take a non-violent path to the next stage of our evolution." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/535956)